 Car accidents can lead to a wide variety of injuries, some of which are permanently debilitating and can change the victim's life.
 In 2018, there were 182 car accident fatalities in Montana.
 If you or a loved one suffered serious harm in a car accident because of another person's negligent actions, you need legal help.
 Contact the injury lawyers at Odegaard Kovacich Snipes for experienced Montana car accident lawyers who will fight to get you the compensation that you deserve.
 Call us at (406) 222-2222 today.

-A quality car accident attorney will know how to obtain the evidence necessary to prove liability.
-Even though you may have a series of photos of the scene, an attorney will know which parts of the accident will be the most successful at proving who was liable.
+A quality car accident lawyer will know how to obtain the evidence necessary to prove liability.
+Even though you may have a series of photos of the scene, a lawyer will know which parts of the accident will be the most successful at proving who was liable.
 He or she will also know how to present the evidence in the best way possible.
 A car accident lawyer will interact with the necessary medical professionals and know how to navigate the medical procedures that you must follow to get the information that your claim needs.

-However, it is also very important to hire a Billings, Helena, or Great Falls auto accident attorney who is willing and able to take your case to trial.
-Insurance companies know which auto accident attorneys will hold them accountable and take them to court if they don't offer fair compensation, which may lead to better initial settlement offers.
-In the event the insurance company does not offer fair compensation, let an experienced Billings, Helena and, Great Falls personal injury attorney advocate on your behalf in court and secure a larger, just recovery.
+However, it is also very important to hire a Billings, Helena, or Great Falls auto accident lawyer who is willing and able to take your case to trial.
+Insurance companies know which auto accident lawyers will hold them accountable and take them to court if they don't offer fair compensation, which may lead to better initial settlement offers.
+In the event the insurance company does not offer fair compensation, let an experienced Billings, Helena and, Great Falls personal injury lawyer advocate on your behalf in court and secure a larger, just recovery.

 The moments after a car accident are extremely important and could determine whether you win your case and receive compensation for your injuries.
 If you are able, call the police to report the accident.
 Regardless of whether you file a personal injury claim, your insurer will likely want documentation of the incident.
 If you feel hurt, remain still.
 Otherwise, check for the safety of other passengers, and then move your car to a safe place.
 If you are unable to move it because of damage to the vehicle, turn on your hazard lights so that any oncoming vehicles know to avoid you.
 Make sure it is safe before you get out of your car.